huangjinzhuo/observability/README.md

-# Service Observability: Istio, Prometheus, Grafana, Jaeger & Kiali
+# Service Observability with Istio, Prometheus, Grafana, Jaeger, and Kiali
 Open Source Istio with Bookinfo applicaiton